Skein Island by Aliya Whitely – women, secrets and myth

 If you’re looking for an elegantly written mythological thriller, Skein Island by Aliya Whitely is a puzzle box of stories within stories.

 Ever since I read Donna Tartt’s The Secret History when it first came out, I’ve been searching for books like it.
-I know what I’m looking for, too.
-I’ll probably write up my list one day, and it won’t be like the others.
+In fact, one day I jotted down a list of books like The Secret History by Donna Tartt to aid other readers of a similar disposition, and it isn’t like the others.
 But here’s what’s required…

 The books have to be well-written, ideally by a woman.
 They have to be psychological thrillers.
 They’ll feature an enclosed hermetic society (school, prison, monastery – anything with a tightly sealed society will do).
 There simply must be a feeling that society is a ball of wool, sure to unravel when a single thread is pulled.
 The books I’m looking for need to feature secrets.
 Many secrets.
 All of them.
 There might be a death of some kind, and I’ll never say no to the faintest hint of the Mysterious Other, whether it’s the supernatural or simply a question mark hanging over events.